Relevance of $4f$-$3d$ exchange to finite-temperature magnetism of rare-earth permanent magnets: an ab-initio-based spin model approach for NdFe$_{12}$N: Results

-\paragraph{Discussions: dependence on the parameter sets} We inspect which parameter dominates which part of the temperature dependence of the observables comparing with the latest experimental data.
+We inspect which parameter dominates which part of the temperature dependence of the observables comparing with the latest experimental data.
+One of the most important practical utilities of permanent magnets lies in the coercivity that is roughly proportional to the anisotropy field of the parent material or the main phase, and the main issue here is to figure out how to sustain the anisotropy field at high temperatures.
 Calculated MAE for Nd, $K^{\rm Nd}$, and the input parameters for $K^{\rm Fe}$ obviously influence the temperature dependence of the anisotropy field.
-Flipping the sign of $K^{\rm Fe}$ for the Fe sublattice to have an easy-plane anisotropy, the overall reduction of the anisotropy field by $2|K^{\rm Fe}|/K^{\rm Nd}\sim 30\%$ at the lowest temperature range is observed as shown in Fig.~\ref{fig::K_Nd_K_T_dependence}~(a).
+Flipping the sign of $K^{\rm Fe}$ for the Fe sublattice to have an easy-plane anisotropy, the overall reduction of the anisotropy field by $2\times 12\times |K^{\rm Fe}|/K^{\rm Nd}\sim 30\%$ at the lowest temperature range is observed as shown in Fig.~\ref{fig::K_Nd_K_T_dependence}~(a).
 An interesting observation is made by enhancing $K^{\rm Nd}$ by 1/3 and flipping the sign of $K^{\rm Fe}$ at the same time, where the overall anisotropy field at the low-temperature side almost collapses onto the original temperature dependence as shown in Fig.~\ref{fig::K_Nd_K_T_dependence}~(b).
-Semi-quantitative description of the experimental anisotropy field in the operating temperature range can be equally done by both of the original parameter set $(K^{\rm Nd}_{0},K^{\rm Fe}_{0})=(8.1,0.1)$~[meV] and another parameter set $(K^{\rm Nd},K^{\rm Fe})=((4/3)K^{\rm Nd}_{0},-K^{\rm Fe}_{0})$.
-Dominance of the uni-axial anisotropy of Nd is clear while arbitrariness remains even qualitatively concerning the magnetic anisotropy of the Fe sublattice, up to the relative dominance of Nd MAE.
-Determination of the exact nature of Fe MAE is left for a future work.
+The contribution of $K^{\rm Fe}$ is found to be quantitatively important in the bulk MAE at finite temperatures where an increase in the anisotropy field only by 10\% can lead to a practical breakthrough in designing LRE-based magnets~\cite{hono_2012}. {\it Ab initio} determination of the exact nature of Fe-sublattice-dependent MAE is under way.

-Manipulating the $5d$-mediated $4f$-$3d$ exchange coupling numerically, we observe how the calculated temperature dependence of the magnetization and the anisotropy field in NdFe$_{12}$N is affected as shown in Figs.~\ref{fig::J_RT_dependence}~(a)~and~(b), respectively.
+Numerically manipulating the $5d$-mediated $4f$-$3d$ indirect exchange coupling, $J^{\rm RT}$, we observe how the calculated temperature dependence of the magnetization and the anisotropy field in NdFe$_{12}$N is affected as shown in Figs.~\ref{fig::J_RT_dependence}~(a)~and~(b), respectively.
 The anisotropy field is more significantly affected by $J^{\rm RT}$ than the magnetization is especially around $T\sim 300$~[K].
-With zero-temperature magnetic properties and all other leading-order parameters being fixed, we observe that $J^{\rm RT}$ controls how the temperature dependence of the anisotropy field come out in the operating temperature range.
+This is a numerical demonstration that a small enhancement in $J^{\rm RT}$, which may be realized by the conduction-band engineering in $4f$-$3d$ intermetallics, can already lead to a considerable improvement.